Ordförklaringar:

 If there is more than one investigator at a trial site, the sponsor may appoint one of them as principal investigator.

-Data collection, management and storage systems
+Data management and archiving

-Data on study participants in a clinical trial of a medicinal product are collected in a data collection form called a Case Report Form (CRF).
-You can choose to set up the system in paper or electronic format.
-An electronic CRF (e-CRF) can form the basis of the database created for analysis while paper CRF will need to be converted into electronic data at a later stage.
-The material must be stored and be readable for at least 25 years after the trial of the medicinal product has been completed and reported.
+Data on study participants in a clinical trial of a medicinal product are collected using a Case Report Form (CRF), which may be paper-based or electronic (eCRF).
+An eCRF may form the basis of the database used for analysis, while paper CRFs must be converted into electronic form at a later stage.

 Medical devices are subject to the EU Medical Devices Regulation (MDR).
 New rules apply in the EU from May 26, 2021, additional rules apply in Sweden from July 15, 2021.